buagern/li3_directadmin/README.md

 ----------
 See http://www.directadmin.com/api.html

-Commands are like "CMD_API_ADMIN_STATS".
+Commands are like CMD_API_ADMIN_STATS.
 You can use every command that's possible in the DirectAdmin API with camelcase and without the "CMD_API_"-prefix.

 Example